SilkRose/Pony/stories/chaotic-crush/chaotic-crush.md

 "Well, what do I do about it?"

-Twilight levitates down a book from her shelves.
+Twilight thinks for a moment, then levitates down a book from her shelves.
 "Here, read this.
 It's a book about romance, it will help you deal with your feelings and expressing them to Fluttershy."

 "But, that sounds like work.
 The lord of chaos doesn't read."